MohammedElmzoudi/Create-a-simple-neural-network-from-scratch/README.md

 To get started we need to first calculate the values for each layer to be later used for back propagation.

-1. To find the value of a node first multiply each weight 'attatched' to the node, by a node in the previous layer, and taking the sum of all these values (The weighted sum) this value will be refered to as the 'Z' value.
+1. To find the value of a node first multiply each weight 'attatched' to the node, by a node in the previous layer, and taking the sum of all these values,(The weighted sum) this value will be refered to as the 'Z' value.
 Note that each node has a weight for all the nodes in the previous layer.

  <p align="center">
   <img src="/Images/z_calculation.png">